-Puerto Madero - Deemed as one of the most exclusive neighbourhoods in the city, Puerto Madero is home to upscale steakhouses, hotels and an ecological Reserve that you can explore by foot or on bike.
+Puerto Madero - Buenos Aires's revamped dockside.
+Today home to upscale steakhouses, hotels and an ecological Reserve that you can explore by foot on bike.

-Day 22: Estancia Experience in Buenos Alres
+Day 22: Estancia Experience

 Spend the day just outside the city on the vast, fertile grasslands known as the pampas, on a traditional estancia (ranch).
 Here you'll get some insight into the life of folk heroes, the gaucho and after a typical Argentinian asado lunch, there will be a fun folklore show.